Colin Snedden: Cricket career

-Born in Auckland, Snedden played first-class cricket for the Auckland cricket team.
-A tall and strongly built man who bowled quick off-breaks, he played one match before the Second World War, then resumed his career eight seasons later in 1946–47.
+Born in Auckland, Snedden attended Sacred Heart College, Auckland.
+He played first-class cricket for the Auckland cricket team.
+A tall and strongly built man, he weighed about 143 kilograms during his playing days.
+Bowling quick off-breaks, he played one match before the Second World War, then resumed his career eight seasons later in 1946–47.
 He took five wickets against Otago then eight wickets against Canterbury, including 6 for 59 off 34 overs in the second innings.

 He was selected for the single Test for New Zealand against England, at Christchurch in March 1947.
 Five other New Zealanders made their debut in the same match.
-New Zealand declared their first innings at 345 for 9; Snedden was the number 11 batsman so did not bat.
+New Zealand declared their first innings at 345 for 9; Snedden was the number 11 batsman so he did not get a chance to bat.
 He bowled 16 overs, but the third and fourth days were washed out, and the match was abandoned as a draw.

 He played a few matches in two more seasons before retiring.

 Later life and death

-Following his retirement from playing, Snedden was a radio commentator on cricket and rugby for many years.
+Following his retirement from playing, Snedden was a radio commentator on cricket and rugby.
+He described cricket and rugby matches at Eden Park in Auckland from 1950 until 1986.

 On the death of Eric Tindill on 1 August 2010, Snedden became the oldest surviving New Zealand Test cricketer.
 On 24 April 2011, he died in his sleep at the age of 93.

+Personal life

+Snedden married Mary O'Callaghan in Auckland in July 1940.
+A problem with the arch of his left foot rendered him medically unfit for active service in World War II, and he spent the war as a training officer in New Zealand.